Test-For-PLVMedia/GuideTestSite2/h.saa8t5379qfj.md

 *   Does the UPS turn on without complaints?
 *   Can you connect to every display?
     *   Wirecast (+Graphics), Replay, Switcher Multicam
 *   Is every connection on the patch panel solid?
 Can you get every camera to show up on multicam?
-*   Are you getting the PROG IN video signal in wirecast?
 *   Can you create a replay file?
 Does the replay surface work?
     *   Can you see replay on switcher multiview?
     *   Can you get every camera in?
 *   Can you connect to the internet?

 Patch Panels